raheelam98/Modern_AI_Python/00_python_colab/quizz_lesson_03_04.md

 - `%` (Modulus): `5 % 2 = 1`
 - `**` (Exponentiation): `2 ** 3 = 8`

-**modulus (%) operator in Python returns the remainder of a division.**

-What is the output of 8 % 3?
-8÷3=2 (quotient), remainder 2

-**// (floor division) operator in Python performs division but rounds down to the nearest whole number (integer).**

-What is the result of 15 // 4?
-15÷4=3.75
-Since floor division rounds down to the nearest integer, the result is 3.

 ### 2. Comparison (Relational) Operators
 - `==` (Equal to): `5 == 3 → False`
 - `!=` (Not equal to): `5 != 3 → True`